Share this page

 All rights reserved.
 Any or all portions of this document may be reproduced and distributed without prior permission, provided the source is cited as:

-NCEO is supported through a Cooperative Agreement (#H326G160001) with the Research to Practice Division, Office of Special Education Programs, U.S. Department of Education.
+The Center is supported through a Cooperative Agreement (#H326G210002) with the Research to Practice Division, Office of Special Education Programs, U.S. Department of Education.
 The Center is affiliated with the Institute on Community Integration at the College of Education and Human Development, University of Minnesota.
-NCEO does not endorse any of the commercial products used in the studies.
-The contents of this report were developed under the Cooperative Agreement from the U.S. Department of Education, but does not necessarily represent the policy or opinions of the U.S. Department of Education or Offices within it.
+Consistent with EDGAR §75.62, the contents of this report were developed under the Cooperative Agreement from the U.S. Department of Education, but do not necessarily represent the policy or opinions of the U.S. Department of Education or Offices within it.
 Readers should not assume endorsement by the federal government.
-Project Officer: David Egnor